2006 Daytona 500: Practice and qualifier

-After post-qualifying inspection, Johnson's lap times were deleted as a result of an illegal rear window template lowered by a track bar adjuster to the right rear of his vehicle, providing Johnson with an aerodynamic advantage.
-Terry Labonte also had his lap times disallowed after it was discovered that his car's carburetor had non-sanctioned modifications.
+Following post-qualifying inspection, Johnson's lap times were deleted due to an illegal rear window template lowered by a track bar adjuster to the right rear of his vehicle, giving Johnson an aerodynamic advantage.
+Terry Labonte's lap times were also invalidated after it was found that his car's carburetor had non-sanctioned modifications.
 Both Johnson and Labonte were ordered to start from the rear of the field in the Gatorade Duels.
-NASCAR did not confiscate Johnson's primary car, and his crew corrected the infraction to enable its return to competition.
+NASCAR did not confiscate Johnson's primary car, and his crew corrected the infraction to let it to compete again.
 NASCAR ejected Johnson's crew chief Chad Knaus from the Daytona 500, which was unappealable.
-Knaus' role was assumed by Hendrick Motorsports lead engineer Darian Grubb.
+Knaus was replaced by Hendrick Motorsports lead engineer Darian Grubb.

 In the third practice session, Dale Earnhardt Jr. led with a 47.024 seconds lap, ahead of Kenseth, Ryan Newman, Kevin Lepage, Scott Wimmer, Jeff Green.
 Kurt Busch, David Stremme, Burton, and Jamie McMurray.
-Petty and Kenny Wallace had anxious moments while drafting other cars; both drivers were able to control their vehicles.
-Both Hamlin and Derrike Cope made contact with a wall beside the track; they continued with no major damage to their cars.
+Petty and Kenny Wallace had anxious moments drafting other cars; both drivers were able to control their vehicles.
+Both Hamlin and Derrike Cope hit a wall beside the track; they continued with no major car damage.
 Brian Vickers led the fourth practice session with a 46.946 seconds time, with Mike Wallace, Greg Biffle, Jarrett, Kenseth, Bowyer, Robby Gordon, Burton, Chad Chaffin and Dave Blaney in positions two to ten.
 Mike Wallace had a tire detach and his oil line failed 15 minutes into the session.

-Sadler and Jeff Gordon were the winners of the Gatorade Duels.
+Sadler and Jeff Gordon won the Gatorade Duels.
 The qualifying grid was finalized with Sadler, Kyle Busch, Carl Edwards, McMurray, Earnhardt, Bobby Labonte, Johnson and Mark Martin completing the top ten starters.
-The last three drivers who qualified on the basis of their qualifying speed were Travis Kvapil, Hermie Sadler, and Kirk Shelmerdine.
-Terry Labonte used a champions' provisional to start the race.
-The fifteen drivers who failed to qualify were Scott Riggs, Kenny Wallace, Wimmer, Mike Skinner, Cope, Larry Gunselman, Chad Blount, Larry Foyt, Andy Belmont, Randy LaJoie, Morgan Shepherd, Chaffin, Carl Long, Paul Menard, and Stanton Barrett.
-Marlin switched to a back-up car after he was collected in an accident in the first qualifying race.
-Nemechek's team changed his engine after it failed in the second qualifying event.
+Travis Kvapil, Hermie Sadler, and Kirk Shelmerdine were the final three drivers to qualify based on their qualifying speed.
+Terry Labonte began the race on a champions' provisional.
+Riggs, Kenny Wallace, Wimmer, Mike Skinner, Cope, Larry Gunselman, Chad Blount, Larry Foyt, Andy Belmont, Randy LaJoie, Morgan Shepherd, Chaffin, Carl Long, Paul Menard, and Stanton Barrett were the 15 drivers who did not qualify.
+Marlin went to a backup car after being involved in a collision in the first qualifying race.
+Nemechek's team changed his engine after it failed in the second qualifier.